 2. Apply existing Anti-Lock Braking Systems (ABS) requirements to all vehicles of category 3, paragraph 4.9.1.

-7. IT applies the existing Anti-Lock Braking Systems (ABS) requirements to all vehicles of category 3, based on ECE/TRANS/WP.29/GRRF/2015/42.
+7. To apply the existing Anti-Lock Braking Systems (ABS) requirements to all vehicles of category 3, based on ECE/TRANS/WP.29/GRRF/2015/42.
 If such vehicles were equipped with ABS, without the amendment, there would be no specific requirements for the ABS braking performance in the GTR.
 This GTR No. 3 amendment proposal is harmonised and maintains technical compatibility with Regulation No. 78, Supplement 3 to the 03 series (ECE/TRANS/WP.29/2016/56, amended by WP29-169-03).
 The specificities of the 1998 Agreement have been taken into account as the scope extension of the ABS requirements is not extended to quadricycles (L6 and L7) vehicles as due to the absence of definitions for this type of vehicles in Special Resolution adopted by the Executive Committee (AC.3) of the 1998 Agreement (S.R.1) relevant for the 1998 Agreement.

-3. Emergency Stop Signal, paragraph 2.22. and 3.15. to 3.15.2.
+3. Emergency Stop Signal, paragraph 2.22. and 3.1.15. to 3.1.15.2.

-8. The paragraphs 2.2.2. and 3.1.15. to 3.1.15.2. aim to introduce the installation of ESS on motorcycles.
+8. The paragraphs 2.22. and 3.1.15. to 3.1.15.2. aim to introduce the installation of ESS on motorcycles.
 This proposed amendment involves only the condition of activating an ESS, not the lighting requirements.
 ESS is available on the market for motor vehicles.
 As motorcycles are used in the same traffic conditions, the option was considered to be beneficial also on motorcycles.
 The benefit of defining ESS provisions for vehicles of category 3 is to ensure similar behaviour as other road vehicles by harmonising the activation and deactivation criteria of ESS as applied to cars.

 9. This GTR No. 3 amendment proposal is harmonised with Regulation No. 78, Supplement 3 to the 03 series (ECE/TRANS/WP.29/2016/56, amended by WP29-169-03.
 The associated amendment of Regulation No. 53 (lighting installation for L3 vehicles) was adopted at 168th session of WP.29 (ECE/TRANS/WP.29/2016/22).